-Service Type Service Statutory Service Community Participation Support Statutory Service Education Support Services \Box Statutory Service Homemaker/Chore \Box Statutory Service In-Home and Community Support \Box Statutory Service Residential Habilitation $\exists 1$ Statutory Service Respite \Box Statutory Service Supported Employment \Box Statutory Service Supports Coordination $\neg 1$ Extended State Plan Service Specialized Supplies \Box Extended State Plan Service Therapy Services \neg 11 Supports for Participant Direction Supports Broker Services \Box Other Service Advanced Supported Employment \Box Other Service American Sign Language - English Interpreter Service \neg 1 Other Service Assistive Technology \Box Other Service Behavioral Support \neg 11 Other Service Benefits Counseling \Box Other Service Communication Specialist Other Service Companion \neg 1 Other Service Consultative Nutritional Services Other Service Family Medical Support Assistance \Box Other Service Family/Caregiver Training and Support Other Service Home Accessibility Adaptations Other Service Housing Transition and Tenancy Sustaining Services \Box Other Service Life Sharing Other Service Music Therapy, Art Therapy and Equine Assisted Therapy \Box Other Service Participant-Directed Goods and Services $\neg \parallel$ Other Service Remote Supports $\exists \dagger$ Other Service Shift Nursing 一甘 Other Service Small Group Employment 一门 Other Service Specialty Telehealth and Assessment Team $\exists \dagger$ Other Service Supported Living \dashv
+Service Type Service П Statutory Service Community Participation Support 11 Statutory Service Education Support Services 11 Statutory Service Homemaker/Chore 11 Statutory Service In-Home and Community Support Statutory Service Residential Habilitation TI II Statutory Service Respite Statutory Service Supported Employment TI II Statutory Service Supports Coordination - 11 Extended State Plan Service Specialized Supplies 11 Extended State Plan Service Therapy Services T) Supports for Participant Direction Supports Broker Services 11 Other Service Advanced Supported Employment T) Other Service Assistive Technology - 11 Other Service Behavioral Support Other Service Benefits Counseling T) Other Service Communication Specialist 11 Other Service Companion Other Service Consultative Nutritional Services 11 Other Service Family Medical Support Assistance Other Service Family/Caregiver Training and Support 11

-Service Type Service Π
+Service Type Service

+Other Service Home Accessibility Adaptations

+Other Service Housing Transition and Tenancy Sustaining Services

+Other Service Life Sharing

+Other Service Music Therapy, Art Therapy and Equine Assisted Therapy

+Other Service Participant-Directed Goods and Services $\Box \Pi$

+Other Service Remote Supports

+Other Service Shift Nursing

+Other Service Small Group Employment $-\Pi$

+Other Service Specialty Health Assessment and Coordination

+Other Service Supported Living $\Box \Pi$

-Other Service Transportation П
+Other Service Transportation

-Other Service Vehicle Accessibility Adaptations П
+Other Service Vehicle Accessibility Adaptations

-11 1

-C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the speci the Medicaid agency or the operating agency (if applicable ification are readily available to CMS upon request through
+State laws, regulations and policies referenced in the spec cification are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if applicab le).

-Service Type: . ,
+Service Type:

 Statutory Service

 Service:

 Day Habilitation

 Alternate Service Title (if any):

-, ,

 Community Participation Support

+HCBS Taxonomy:

-HCBS Taxonomy: Category 1: Sub-Category 1:
+Category 1: Sub-Category 1:

-Cutcgoly 1.
-Sub-category 1.

 04 Day Services 04010 prevocational services

 Category 2: Sub-Category 2:

 04 Day Services 04020 day habilitation

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Community Participation Support (CPS) provides opportunities & support for community inclusion & building interest in & developing skills & potential for competitive integrated employment.
 CPS should result in active, valued participation in a broad range of integrated activities that build on the participant's interests, preferences, gifts, & strengths while reflecting their desired outcomes related to employment, community involvement & membership.
-Each participant must be offered opportunities & needed support to participate in community activities that are consistent with the participant's preferences, choices & interests.
+To achieve this, each participant must be offered opportunities & needed support to participate in community activities that are consistent with the participant's preferences, choices & interests.
 Each participant's preferences, choices, etc. may change based on their experiences & as a result, providers must have conversations at least quarterly about community activities in which the participant would like to participate.
-CPS must include a comprehensive analysis of the participant in relation to the following completed at least annually:
+CPS should include a comprehensive analysis of the participant in relation to the following:

-- •Strongest interests & personal preferences for community activities, - •Skills, strengths, & other contributions likely to be valuable to employers or the community, & - •Conditions necessary for successful community inclusion &/or competitive integrated employment.
+- •Strongest interests & personal preferences for community activities, - •Skills, strengths, & other contributions likely to be valuable to employers or the community, & - •Conditions necessary for successful community inclusion and/or competitive integrated employment.

 CPS is intended to flexibly wrap around or otherwise support community life secondary to employment, as a primary goal.
-CPS involves participation in integrated community settings, in activities that involve persons without disabilities who are not paid or unpaid caregivers.
+This service involves participation in integrated community settings, in activities that involve persons without disabilities who are not paid or unpaid caregivers.
 Providers with service locations where more than 10% of individuals who are receiving services are spending less than 25% of their time in community settings on average are required to describe the following for the service location in the provider's Quality Management Plan required in §6100.45 & its Action Plan: